tdmalone/dynamodb-copy/README.md

 5. From the DynamoDB console on your source table, select the _Triggers_ tab, and click _Create trigger_, following the prompts
 6. Add a row to your source table and see how it goes!

 There's also another optional feature - data enrichment for each copied row.
-This is handled by `enrich.py`.
-The version here has my own custom data enrichments; feel free to use it as a template to make your own.
+This is handled by [`enrich.py`](enrich.py).
+The version in this repo has my own custom data enrichments; feel free to use it as a template to make your own.
 You can also just leave the file out and everything will work without it.

+## Running Locally

+To test the function locally, ensure you have relevant [AWS credentials available](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html), uncomment the `lambda_handler()` line at the end of [`lambda_function.py`](lambda_function.py), and then run something similar to the following:

+    $ DESTINATION_TABLE_NAME=your-table-name python lambda_function.py

 ## Feedback, improvements, suggestions...